RedisLabs/redislabs-docs/content/rc/administration/security/data-access-control.md

 ---
-title: Data Access Control
+title: Role-Based Access Control for Data Connections
 description:
 weight: 40
 alwaysopen: false
 categories: ["RC"]
 ---
-Role-Based Access Control (RBAC) lets you scale your Redis deployments while simplifying the complexity of managing data access for a subscription with many databases, users, and access control lists.
+Role-Based Access Control (RBAC) lets you scale your Redis deployments while simplifying the management of data access for a subscription with many databases, users, and access control lists.
 With RBAC, you can create a role for data access and apply it to many users to define their access to multiple databases in the subscription.

-In **Data Access Control** > **Roles**, you can configure data access roles with Redis ACLs that define the commands and keys that users can access in database connections
+In **Data Access Control > Roles**, you can configure data access roles with Redis ACLs that define the commands and keys that users can access in database connections

 To control user access to Redis database commands and keys, you must define Redis ACLs that specify the commands that users can run and keys that the commands can apply to.